 We made our way to Wallace, which was a cool old town founded in 1884.
 From there, the road took us next to the St. Joe river and through many tunnels.
 The road here was not bad and could be traveled by any vehicle.

-We continued on and the trail broght us up narrow winding mountain roads.
+We continued on and the trail brought us up narrow winding mountain roads.
 We found a great little spot to camp and hung out for an extra day.
 We enjoyed the sunshine and were happy to be able to use our outdoor shower and just enjoy sitting still.

 After relaxing for a day, we continued on and crossed Grandad Bridge.
 The reservoir was huge and neat to see.
 We hit a road closed sign and decided we should find an alternate route.